 Call a Plumber

 Unless you feel comfortable trying to repair a broken pipe on your own, you're probably going to need a plumber at some point.
 You can, however, do several things before calling the plumber that will help reduce the impact of a broken pipe.

 Start Getting Rid of the Water

 Grab the mop, buckets and a shop vacuum to start to get rid of the water because you certainly don't want it soaking into everything else in the house.
 Plus, a quick clean up will reduce the chances of something getting moldy.
-Find out how to prevent pipes from freezing so you don't have to worry about a burst pipe.

 5 / 15

 Set up fans to blow heat into cold rooms.
 Keep the garage door closed.
 If you have reduced water flow, heat the most vulnerable pipes (usually in basements and crawl spaces or near exterior walls) with a hair dryer.
 Leave the faucet on while you apply heat.
 As you melt ice, the flow will increase.
 To prevent pipes from freezing, insulate your walls.

 If you have exposed pipes inside closets or pantries, leave doors open.
 Open vanity or cabinet doors so warm air can reach the pipes under sinks as well.